junghyey/grinnell-elephant/written_reports/sprint_journal.md

 | Gabby | Demoing the prototype |
 |Hyeyun | Demoing the prototype |

-3. Which user stories were activated?
+3. **Which user stories were activated?**
--Returning User
+- Returning User

-4. Additional notes describing the session, e.g. observations of the test user's behavior.
+4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
-- User don’t read manuals (and is confused)
+- The user did not read the manual so confused about how app works.

-5. The feedback you got from the tester
+5. **Feedback received from the tester**

+**Direct Feedback**
 - The manual is too long to read.
 - Button + typing option instead of scrolling in for time settings
-- User wants a button that straight up opens the setting (this is a mac feature)
+- The user wants a button that straight up opens the setting (this is a Mac feature)
 - Set it up when you obtain a new avatar
 - Multiple lists for wellness and todo mode
-- Warning seems distrusting/maybe set daily max
+- Warning seems distrusting --> maybe set daily max
 - What if someone forgets to turn off the stopwatch?
-- Instead of sidebar let widget sit on the homepage (option for both sticky notes & widget)
+- Instead of a sidebar let the widget sit on the homepage (option for both sticky notes & widget)

-#### Based on Questions we asked:
+**Based on Questions we asked:**
 1. Was there any moment where you felt unsure of what to do next? (usability)
    - Every moment (she did not read the manual manual is not attractive neought)
 2. Do you think this app fits well with your study schedule, deadlines, and extracurricular activities?